Moses Simon dedicates Nantes player of the season award to wife, Ibukun - Latest football news in Nigeria

 “I look forward for a better season if I will remain with FC Nantes in France or return back to Spain the future lies in the hands of God and as well my manager.”

-Simon received his first call-up to the Nigeria national team by coach Daniel Amokachi in March 2015 and made his debut on the 25th of the same month in an international friendly against Uganda, when he replaced Anthony Ujah.
+Simon received his first call-up to the Nigerian national team by coach Daniel Amokachi in March 2015, football betting on NetBet Nigeria, and made his debut on the 25th of the same month in an international friendly against Uganda, when he replaced Anthony Ujah.

 The 24-year-old has now made 33 appearances for the Super Eagles and has scored five goals in return.